What’s Hot And What’s Not in the 2019 Alfa Romeo Lineup

 It takes time to expand one’s portfolio and Alfa Romeo is doing it the right way.
 The influx of new 2019 Alfa Romeo models begins with a car that’s anything but all-new.
 The Italians will simply convert its core sedan into a coupe, but that’s only the tip of the iceberg.
 The 2-door Giulia will be available in both conventional and Quadrifoglio setups – just like its sedan sibling – but a new Formula 1 energy recovery system (ERS) will likely make it the most potent Alfa Romeo to date.
 The hybridized Giulia Quadrifoglio Coupe should be able to churn out as much as 641 horsepower, whereas the conventional units should make around 345 horsepower.
 The hybrid system was first developed by Ferrari and Magneti Marelli for the La Ferrari which speaks a lot about Alfa Romeo’s aspirations.
 Even if this high-performance system doesn’t make it in time for MY 2019, the Giulia Coupe should still offer sedan’s current lineup of engines which are quite potent themselves.

-The 2019 Alfa Romeo Giulia Coupe shouldn’t differ much from the sedan in terms of prices, available equipment, and overall design.
+The Alfa Romeo Giulia Coupe for MY 2019 shouldn’t differ much from the sedan in terms of prices, available equipment, and overall design.
 It will be more expensive, naturally, but the overall execution will remain mostly intact.
 Of course, being a coupe, the new Giulia will likely shed a tenth of a second or so from sedan’s 0 to 60 mph time.
 This goes a few times for the potential La Ferrari-derived hybrid powertrain.
+The rumors of the Italians thinking about picking up the iconic GTV name from some dusty shelf for this one have recently been confirmed, hence the Giulia coupe might simply be known as the Alfa Romeo GTV.
 The rest is still more suited for a rumor mill, so we’ll get back to you when we find out more.

 What’s Not In the New 2019 Alfa Romeo Lineup